WarmedxMints/VoqooePlanner/README.md

 # Voqooe Planner

 Voqooe Planner is designed to assist explorers in the Voqooe sector.
-It was primary created for Celestial Light Bridge members out exploring in the region
+It was primarily created for Celestial Light Bridge members out exploring the region

-It can be used to find known systems, including those which haven't been visited yet, with various filters.
+It can be used to find known systems, including those that haven't been visited yet, with various filters.

-System data is updating when loading and at 10 parts the hour when running.
-This data is populated using from EDDN.
+System data is updated when loading and at 10 past the hour when running.
+This data is populated using EDDN.

 ![Bmz2iqsmcJ](https://github.com/WarmedxMints/VoqooePlanner/assets/26460336/85297292-6c29-4716-9873-660c84511064)